valentincthrn/StockMarketGNN/README.md

 ### Contact

-As this project is part of a research project, I may not be working on it in the future.
-For any questions and doubts, you can contact me on valentincthrn@gmail.com
+This project constitutes a component of a broader research initiative.
+While my direct involvement may conclude with the research phase, I welcome any inquiries or clarifications regarding the project.
+Should you have any questions or require further information, please do not hesitate to reach out to me at valentincthrn@gmail.com.

 ---